 You can meet with families in their homes, clinics or in a community setting, and will liaise with other professionals such as nurses, GPs, midwives, social workers and childcare providers.

 To become a health visitor you'll first need to be a qualified and registered nurse or midwife and will then need to undertake an approved programme of training.

 In addition to working with children and their families, you may also work with at-risk or deprived groups such as addicts, the homeless or travellers.

-As a health visitor, you'll need to:
+As a health visitor, you'll:

 - give support from early pregnancy and birth up to the child's fifth birthday - providing a gateway to other services as required

 - carry out health reviews, including the two-year health review, to assess growth, development, language and communication and identify any needs and required support